gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 [GetSearchWordsData](#GetSearchWordsData)

-Get keyword object with id that is added.
+A successful response contains the keyword object with id that is added.
 See example below or refer `GetSearchWordsDataSchema` for details